influx6/shogun/readme.md

 come through the standard input file `stdin`, this ensures you can pass arbitrary data in or even JSON payloads to be loaded into a `Struct` type.*

-*More so, all response must either be either an error returned which will be delivered through the standard error file `stderr` or all functions must receive a `io.WriteCloser` to deliver response for an execution of a function to the standard output file `stdout`.*
+*More so, all response must either be an error returned which will be delivered through the standard error file `stderr` or be a response written to a `io.WriteCloser` to deliver to the standard output file `stdout`.*

 ## Install